Understanding Chronic Myeloid Leukemia

 During the accelerated phase, cancer cells begin to build up in the body and cause symptoms.
 Patients with accelerated-phase chronic myeloid leukemia may receive higher dosages of targeted drug therapies, as well as chemotherapy and stem cell transplantation if an appropriate donor is found.

 Finding viable treatment options becomes more challenging in the blast phase, when the leukemia cells are the most aggressive and abnormal.
 Some patients may achieve short-term remission with high doses of targeted drug therapy and chemotherapy.
 Allogeneic stem cell transplantation is the only known curative treatment for blast-phase chronic myeloid leukemia, but it is often unsuccessful.
 There are currently several research initiatives and clinical trials focused on improving treatment options and outcomes for patients with late-stage leukemias.

 At Moffitt Cancer Center, we offer a complete range of diagnostic tools and treatment techniques for chronic myeloid leukemia.
 In a single, convenient location, we provide:

 - Diagnostic imaging

 - Targeted therapy

 - Supportive care options

 These options and others are available through our Malignant Hematology Program, which focuses exclusively on the treatment of blood and bone marrow cancers.
 The oncologists in this program are among the nation’s foremost experts on leukemia and lymphoma treatment, and are wholly committed to tailoring their treatment recommendations to account for each patient’s unique needs.
 This team is also actively involved in our groundbreaking research, including clinical trials that test the effectiveness of new leukemia treatments.
-As a National Cancer Institute-designated Comprehensive Cancer Center, we are proud to be one of the country’s top destinations for hematological oncology research.
+As a National Cancer Institute-designated Comprehensive Cancer Center, we are one of the country’s top destinations for hematological oncology research and clinical trials.